Subjective Face Transform using Human First Impressions: Proposed Method

 \subsection{Image Inversion of Transformed Latent}

-The final phase of the pipeline allows reconstruction of the edited image latent as a transformed face image, in an identity-restorative manner.
-After providing the image latent $w_{512}$ as input to the mapping module, it is also given as input to the GAN generator (G) to reconstruct the image ($x'$) in the GAN feature space, $x' = G(w_{512}, \theta)$ [see Figure~\ref{fig:face_transform_pipeline}].
-The reconstructed image and the original image latent codes generated from a second encoder undergo fusion (layer-wise concatenation) to generate an appearance code $h_{1024x8x8}=E_2(x') \oplus E_2(x)$, which is representative of the subject's identity --- original image features that were lost during the first reconstruction step.
-Both $E_2(x')$ and $E_2(x)$ have the shapes $h_{512x8x8}$.
-To embed this additional information into the GAN space during reconstruction, $h$ is used to update the GAN's weights; a series of hypernetwork transformation steps are applied to $h$ to predict these updated, or residual weights.
-Finally, the transformed $w'$ vector is passed through the generator, along with residual weights, to reconstruct the transformed image.
+The final phase allows reconstruction of the edited image latent as a transformed face.
+After providing image latent $w_{512}$ as input to the mapping module, it is also given as input to the generator (G) to reconstruct the image $x'$.
+Hence, $x' = G(w_{512}, \theta)$ (Fig.~\ref{fig:face_transform_pipeline}).
+We then obtain the appearance code via fusion, $h_{1024x8x8}$ (Section~\ref{section:latent_score_extraction}).
+To embed this information in the GAN feature space, a series of hypernetwork transformation steps~\cite{dinh2022hyperinverter} are applied to $h$ to predict residual weights --- these steps predict image-level weight updates for the generator, improving inversion quality.
+Finally, the transformed vector $w'$ is passed through the updated generator to reconstruct the transformed image.